 When we look back through history it is rare to find cultures where a mother's extended family and community did not support her during the perinatal period, but the modern emphasis on independence and individualism has changed that.

 Many of us do not have a built-in social support network to help us in those difficult days of early motherhood.
-A new mom in 2019 may find her close relatives live on the other side of the country, and she doesn't know her neighbor's names.
+A new mom in 2021 may find her close relatives live on the other side of the country, or she may still be social distancing, and she doesn't know her neighbor's names.
 Or, she may be surrounded by people who would love to support her—but simply don't have the experience or time to be of service to her.

 This is why we need more postpartum doulas and why more women should have access to them.